Hdoc1509/hrc/CONTRIBUTING.md

 1. Run `pnpm i` in root folder
 2. Run `pnpm nx dev --open @hrc/[package-name]` in root folder
 3. Run `pnpm changeset` in root folder for track changes of a package
+4. Commit your changes including the generated `changeset`'s

 ## Pull Request Guidelines